tsdiokno/abl/content/tl/docs/nt/roma/roma-2.md

 [^15]: They show that the work of the law is written on their hearts.
 Their consciences confirm this.
 Their competing thoughts either accuse or even excuse them

-[^16] sa araw kung kailan hahatulan ng Diyos ang mga tinatago ng mga tao, ayon sa mabuting balita ko sa pangalan ni Kristo Hesus.
+[^16] sa araw kung kailan hahatulan ng Diyos ang mga pinagkakatagu-tago ng mga tao, ayon sa mabuting balita ko, sa pamamagitan ni Kristo Hesus.

 [^16]: on the day when God judges what people have kept secret, according to my gospel through Christ Jesus.

 ## Ang Pagsuway ng Mga Hudyo sa Kautusan
 [#](# "Jewish Violation of the Law")

-[^17] Kung tinatawag mo ang sarili mo na isang Hudyo at dumedepende ka sa Kautusan, at nagmamalaki sa ngalan ng Diyos,
+[^17] Kung tinatawag mo ang sarili mo na isang Hudyo at dumedepende ka sa Kautusan, at nagmamalaki sa ilalim ng Diyos,

 [^17]: Now if you call yourself a Jew, and rely on the law, and boast in God,

-[^18] at alam ang kaniyang kalooban, at sumasang-ayon sa mga nakahihigit na bagay, nagagabayan ayon sa Kautusan,
+[^18] at alam ang kaniyang kalooban, at tinatanggap ang mga nakahihigit na bagay, nagagabayan ayon sa Kautusan,

 [^18]: and know his will, and approve the things that are superior, being instructed from the law,